 The CUSP admission criteria include academic strength, motivation to pursue pharmacy, maturity, communication skills, special talents, achievements and the unique contribution you will be expected to make to the profession.
 Students who have a desire to use the clinical and communication skills they acquire during pharmacy school to provide medication therapy management to patients as part of a health care team within an Accountable Care Organization, Patient Centered Medical Home, Care Transition Organization, or a Medical Group, are highly encouraged to apply.
 For more information, see the CUSP admission requirements.What are the options for admission?

-CUSP has three different pathways to gain admission.
+CUSP has two different pathways to gain admission.

 1.)
-Students can apply as a “Freshman Early Assurance” admission directly to the Doctor of Pharmacy Program via the Common Application with a guaranteed seat provided they maintain academic standards and complete their pharmacy school pre-requisite courses in two years at Chapman University.
+High school students can apply as a “Freshman Early Assurance Program” (FEAP) admission directly to the Doctor of Pharmacy Program via the Common Application with a conditional admission for the Pharm.D. program provided they maintain academic standards and complete their pharmacy school pre-requisite courses in two years at Chapman University.
 These students would then continue into the pharmacy program following a second interview in their third semester as long as they fulfill the pre-requisite requirements and Special Admission Requirements for Freshman CUSP Admission before starting the pharmacy program the next fall.
 Early Action Freshman applicants will not receive a Bachelor of Science (BS) degree but will receive the terminal Doctor of Pharmacy degree in 5 years if they continue to meet the academic and professional standards of the program.

 3.)
-Students who have completed their prerequisites, with or without obtaining a BS Degree, at an institution other than Chapman can apply using the PharmCAS system and will be required to take the PCAT exam.
-For more detailed information, see the CUSP Admission page.Do I need to send in my transcripts to CUSP?
+Students who have completed their prerequisites, with or without obtaining a BS Degree, at any accredited institution including Chapman University can apply using the PharmCAS system and will be required to take the PCAT exam.
+For more detailed information, see the CUSP Admission page.Where do I send my transcripts?